rainesinc/warhammer/README.md

 main application.properties is configured for the postgres database.\
 test application.poroperties is configured for an H2 in memory database.\
-(for integration tests)
+(for services layer integration tests)

 todo:\
-faction crud\
+faction crud

-role crud\
+role crud

-role table entity should be a Java Set

-unit tests, and springboot tests, with junit/Mockito [in progress]

-logging with slf4j and log4j2\
-users CRUD enable/disable in edit forms,\
+users CRUD enable/disable in edit forms

-users CRUD pre-select roles in edit form on load\
+users CRUD pre-select roles in edit form on load

-create a clone of the project and implement a maven quickstart archetype, "spring-boot-thymeleaf-with-security-archetype"
+create a clone of the project and implement\
+a maven quickstart archetype, "spring-boot-thymeleaf-with-security-archetype"